FitzwilliamMuseum/ahrc-creative-economy-fellows/_news/2019-2-22 meeting-with-cambridge-art-makers.md

 tags: [3d, AHRC, launch]
 ---

-_"You know, I really am keen to make sure we spend enough money on getting good design.’
+_"You know, I really am keen to make sure we spend enough money on getting good design."_

-‘Said no-one, ever."_
+_" Said no-one, ever."_

 I love artists.
 Good, bad, mediocre, ascending, jaded, pretentious, homespun— the lot.
 I am an artists’ groupie, <a href="https://en.wikipedia.org/wiki/Cynthia_Plaster_Caster">Cynthia Plaster Caster</a> but for literal plaster-casters.
 Why yes, I do want to see your etchings, friends, and your textile work, and your weird sound-recordings on warped vinyl.
 So this meeting with Susannah and Rosemary Bangham from the <a href="https://www.cambridgemakers.org/">Cambridge Makers</a>  was a dream.
 We’ve been talking about ‘stimulating the local creative economy’ (an AHRC buzzphrase) since the nascent stages of this project, and what better way to do that than hire a cabal of painfully talented polymaths from Linton?